Joshua Schulte: Sex crimes

 The government argued that Schulte was "both a flight risk and a danger to the community."
 Defense counsel countered that Schulte "had no basis of knowing if there's any alleged child pornography or had any reason to believe that he was in any way, shape or form in contact with any child pornography."
 The court concluded that Schulte's contention that he had been victimized by people who used his servers to store child pornography without his knowledge or consent "just doesn't seem likely" and ordered that he be detained.

 On September 6, 2017, a grand jury in the Southern District of New York indicted Schulte on suspicion of receipt of child pornography, possession of child pornography, and transportation of child pornography.
 A week later, he entered a plea of not guilty, and he was released on bail two days later.

 When the government searched Schulte's phone, they found a photograph taken inside the bathroom of his old home.
 The picture showed an unconscious woman whose underwear had been removed and whose genitals were being touched.
 She was not publicly named, but was identified as Schulte's roommate at the time.
 She informed investigators that she passed out one night with no memory of what happened, and that the photograph was not consensual.
 She was unable to identify the person who took the picture and molested her.
 Prosecutors in Loudoun County said an analysis of Schulte's hands confirmed they were the hands in the picture.

 As a result, on November 15, 2017, the Loudoun County Commonwealth's Attorney's Office determined that it had enough evidence based on pictures supplied by the FBI to charge Schulte with two crimes: object sexual penetration and the unlawful creation of an image of another.
 On December 7, 2017, at the FBI's request, NYPD officers arrested Schulte in connection with the charges in Virginia.

 On December 14, 2017, Senior U.S. District Judge Paul A. Crotty revoked bail in New York and had Schulte remanded to the custody of the United States Marshal of the Southern District of New York.
 Schulte has since been detained at the Metropolitan Correctional Center in Manhattan.

+In October 2022, the FBI found approximately 2,400 files on Schulte's discovery laptop containing child sexual abuse material.

 Trials

 Leaks of classified information trials

 Schulte's trial on charges of disclosing classified information to WikiLeaks, after allegedly stealing it from the secretive CIA unit where he worked, began in New York on February 4, 2020, with opening statements by the respective sides.
 Federal prosecutors asserted that Schulte committed "the single biggest leak of classified national defense information in the history of the CIA" to take revenge on his former colleagues and bosses.
-Schulte's lead defense attorney, Sabrina Shroff, told jurors that her client was "a pain in the ass to everyone at the CIA", but argued that "Being a difficult employee does not make you a criminal."
+Schulte's lead defense attorney, Sabrina Shroff, told jurors that her client was "a pain in the ass to everyone at the CIA", but argued that "being a difficult employee does not make you a criminal."
 Schulte pleaded not guilty.